Hack-Your-Future-Group-A-Dream-Team/iSchool/README.md

  And Voilà, the project hopefully should run 😁.
 Since there is already `.env` file, you will automatically be connected to the database.
 You can see line`connected to the database` in your `server side` terminal.

- ## 2. List of project's web services
  -----------

+ ## B. List of project's web services

  **1. get list of schools**